honkskillet/ILO_B_Reader/readme.md

 ### UTHCT Occupaional Medicine 2023
 ----
 ## JOURNAL
+- Spent most of the day grappling with a difficult bug related to tensorflow datasets and calculating accuracy after the model has been fit.
+It deals with how shuffling is applied to the validation set.
+See the (highly techncal) discussion I started here... https://stackoverflow.com/questions/73503162/tensorflow-accuracy-from-model-predict-does-not-match-final-epoch-val-accuracy-o/73504187?noredirect=1#comment129805165_73504187
+#### 8/25
+- Worked on fixing the heat map visualization (Was broken after upgrading input pipeline to tensorflow datasets).
+- Researched data augmentation when using the tensorflow dataset pipeline.
+- Reshaped the NIH dataset with oversampling.
 #### 8/24
 - Step over 2 hours this AM setting up Google Cloud's Vertex AI - used for launch AI virtual machines - only to find that the global quota for GPUs for new users is 0.
 This service has a non-costomer friendly AWS-like interface.
 I requested the quota be lifted to 1, but the autoated reply said this could take 2 or 3 working days.
 It is impossible to talk to a human.
 Maybe I can use this service next week.
 Will continue with Colab for now.
 - Wrote to Mr Reeves asking for normal studies.